 Shamoun-Baranes J, Leshem Y, Yom-Tov Y, Liechti O. 2003.
 Differential use of thermal convection by soaring birds over central Israel.
 Condor.
 105(2):208–218. https://doi.org/10.1093/condor/105.2.20810.1093/condor/105.2.208

 These derived variables may be used freely for research, conservation, and education purposes.
-In any publications or presentations that use the data, we ask that you cite Movebank and Env-DATA (citation below) as well as the original source of the data used to calculate the variable.
+In any publications or presentations that use the data, please cite Movebank and Dodge et al. (2013) (citation below) as well as the original source of the data used to calculate the variable.
 We also request that you contact us at email@example.com to let us how you are using the data.

 Dodge S, Bohrer G, Weinzierl R, Davidson SC, Kays R, Douglas D, Cruz S, Han J, Brandes D, Wilkelski M. 2013.
 The Environmental-Data Automated Track Annotation (Env-DATA) System: linking animal tracks with environmental data.
 Movement Ecol.
 1:3. https://doi.org/10.1186/2051-3933-1-3